mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 most part it is a reasonably safe occupation, but there are always hazards inherent in exploring caves in the side of an ocean trench ten kilometers beneath the surface.
-Mirriam’s naval base is one of several forming a ring around the Droyne worlds of Andor and Candory.
+Mirriam's naval base is one of several forming a ring around the Droyne worlds of Andor and Candory.
 Due to the extremely strict nature of the Red Zones around those worlds, the nearest Imperial systems all have naval bases and the forces there are on high alert.